Harry and Meghan: Newest royal baby could be an American

 That hasn’t kept the British media from speculating that Meghan will choose an American as a nanny — Mary Poppins be damned! — and possibly even put a man, or manny, in that crucial role.
 Some believe Meghan will insist on dual citizenship for the child, a status that is allowed by both countries.

-Joe Little, managing editor of Majesty magazine, says many have no issues with evolving traditions in the monarchy.
+Joe Little, the managing editor of Majesty magazine, says many people have no issues with evolving traditions in the monarchy.

-“Our royal family, like all the other European royal families, are no longer marrying within royal families, so this is inevitable, and many would say a good thing.”
+“Our royal family, like all the other European royal families, are no longer marrying within royal families, so this is inevitable, and many would say a good thing,” he said.

+Read all Associated Press coverage of the latest royal baby at https://www.apnews.com/RoyalBaby

 Copyright 2019 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.